johnny3420/Dalliance/README.md

-# Dialliance
+# Dalliance
-files associated with Dialliance
+files associated with Dalliance

 ###How to liftOver from Assembly 2.4 to 2.5